astronomer/astro-docs/cloud/stable/04_customize-airflow/01_upgrade-to-airflow-2.md

 For detailed guidelines on how to upgrade Airflow on Astronomer, read [Upgrade Airflow](https://www.astronomer.io/docs/cloud/stable/customize-airflow/manage-airflow-versions).
 For more information on 1.10.15, check out the [Airflow Release](https://github.com/apache/airflow/releases/tag/1.10.15) or the corresponding [AC 1.10.15 changelog](https://github.com/astronomer/ap-airflow/blob/master/1.10.15/CHANGELOG.md).

 > **Note:** Astronomer Certified exclusively supports a Debian-based Docker image for both Airflow 1.10.15 and 2.0.
 If you're currently running an Alpine-based AC image for an earlier version of Airflow, we recommend that you first test the corresponding Debian image for your current version.
-For example, if you're runnning an Alpine-based 1.10.12 image, try the Debian-based 1.10.12 image before you upgrade to 1.10.15.
+For example, if you're running an Alpine-based 1.10.12 image, try the Debian-based 1.10.12 image before you upgrade to 1.10.15.

 ## Step 3: Run the Airflow Upgrade Check Script